 In 1939, Tommy Godwin turned this into reality and entered the golden book of cycling as the greatest long distance rider in the world.
 He rode 75,065 miles in a single year to set an endurance riding record that will never be beaten.

 Tommy Godwin, was born in 1912.
 To help support his family, he took the position of delivery boy for a greengrocer’s shop.
 With the job came a heavy iron bike, complete with metal basket.
 Tommy loved that bike and rode it like a demon on his daily round.
 The basket was hacked off and at the tender age of fourteen Tommy entered his first twenty-five mile time trial.
-He flew round in 65 minutes winning the race and setting a standard that would define the rest of his cycling career.
+He flew round and went on to develop his time trialling skills (62 minute 25 miles) that would define the rest of his cycling career.

 Tommy grew quickly as a cyclist and was soon spotted.
 He left his amateur status at Potteries CC to join Rickmansworth Cycling Club as a professional rider.
 After more than two hundred road and time trial wins Tommy sought a new challenge and the year mileage record beckoned.